-Using research from the Health Department, we can target the communities in Vermont that are most vulnerable to heat-related illness.
+Using research from the Vermont Department of Health, we can target the communities in Vermont that are most vulnerable to heat-related illness.
 These areas have high densities of exposed asphalt and rooftops but limited tree cover.
 As a result, residents in these areas can spend more money to cool their homes, and those without air conditioning can be at greater risk for heat illnesses.

 In 2017, we partnered with the Vermont Climate & Health Program to provide 200 trees to residents in urbanized areas of Bennington and Newport.
 These communities were selected based on their relatively high risk for heat illnesses, in part due to lack of tree cover.
 During the first 20 years, the trees are expected to save participating residents over $275 in energy savings, while reducing atmospheric carbon by over 200,000 pounds, removing nearly 600 pounds of air pollutants, and intercepting over 1.5 million gallons of stormwater.
 The total estimated economic benefit for these household and ecosystem services is roughly $50,000.